nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br></br>

-### Update the status of an Internship Application
+### Update the status of an internship application
 The `StatusCommand` updates the status of an internship application to `PENDING`, `ACCEPTED`, or `REJECTED`, triggered by commands `/pending`, `/accept`, or `/reject` respectively. `AddressBookParser` parses the user input string, creating a `StatusCommandParser` to parse user input string.

 <puml src="diagrams/StatusSequenceDiagram.puml" alt="StatusSequenceDiagram" />